-Taking the social and ethical issues to heart, I started to think how IT managers should approach analytical systems enabled by deep learning.
+Taking the social and ethical issues to heart, I started to think how IT managers should approach analytical systems enabled by Deep Learning.
 The issues just exploded in my mind.
-I concluded… Most IT professionals are unprepared to manage properly deep learning for business applications (except in isolated use cases).
-In the long term, the challenge is managing super-intelligence systems at scale!
+Hence… Most IT professionals are woefully unprepared to manage properly or even to understand Deep Learning as applied to enterprise systems.
+Further, the future challenges will involve managing super-intelligence systems at scale!

 These insights prompted an article series about